Blog

 Authoring software

-Some authoring tools don't require trainers to have special skills and normally include pre-made templates that a course can be built on.
-Others offer more advanced features for those who want to launch highly customized courses with adaptive learning paths, gamification elements, and simulations.
+Some authoring tools don’t require trainers to have special skills and normally include pre-made templates that a course can be built on.
+Others offer more advanced features for those who want to launch highly customized courses, including customizing course layouts, content, and user experience with adaptive learning paths, gamification elements, and simulations.

 Benefits of custom e-learning platform development